 There is no mistake as to why the saying “all it takes is one time” is used so often in the drug use prevention and addiction field.
 Heroin is one of the most addictive drugs that a person can abuse.
-It is common now for heroin to be laced with an even stronger drug, fentanyl, or an even stronger drug, carfentanyl.
-Heroin is derived from morphine, which is a natural substance that is removed from the seed of the opium poppy plant.
-American Addiction Centers states that heroin is classified as an illegal drug with no accepted medicinal uses in the United States (Schedule I controlled substance) by the Drug Enforcement Administration (DEA).
-Fentanyl is a synthetic (man-made) opioid that is like morphine; however, the National Institute on Drug Abuse (NIDA) warns that it is 50-100 times more potent than morphine.
-Heroin enters the brain quickly and binds to opioid receptors on cells that control a person’s pain and pleasure responses.
-It also affects the cells controlling a person’s heart rate, sleeping, and breathing.
-How long it takes to get addicted to heroin varies based on the amount used, the frequency of use and the individuals overall physiological make up (weight, metabolism. etc.).
-The release of dopamine that comes from using heroin and the euphoric feeling it gives the user– even the first time–can leave the brain wanting more.
+It is common now for heroin to be laced with an even more potent drug, fentanyl, or an even stronger drug, carfentanyl.
+Heroin is derived from morphine, a natural substance removed from the seed of the opium poppy plant.
+American Addiction Centers state that heroin is classified as an illegal drug with no accepted medicinal uses in the United States by the Drug Enforcement Administration (DEA).
+Unfortunately, heroin use comes with a high risk of developing an addiction.
+Heroin addiction is one of the most pressing public health issues today.

-Kelli continues, “One day I wasn’t feeling good and I was super emotional and really couldn’t figure out why.
-I called my friend and was telling her how I felt, and she said, ‘I bet it’s because you haven’t done any of that stuff’.
+Kelli continues, “One day I wasn’t feeling good and I was super emotional and really couldn’t figure out why.”
+Then, Kelli heard something that changed her life forever.
+“I called my friend and was telling her how I felt, and she said, ‘I bet it’s because you haven’t done any of that stuff’.
 I thought, ‘there’s no way that’s it.’
 I eventually tried it again and sure enough, I felt better instantly.
 I remember at that moment thinking ‘Oh no, this can’t be good.’
-But I continued to use it for at least another 10 years.
+But I continued to use it for at least another ten years.
 I wish I would have known what I was getting into.
 I had no idea how quickly it would take over my whole life.”

 - Continued use despite heroin-related problems with work, family, or other responsibilities